10 Tips On How To Spend Smart When Shopping Online

 10. Get paid to spend

 Make grabbing a discount even sweeter with an added boost to your finances.
-Cashback programs such as Cashrewards, ShopBack, and Super-Rewards earn a commission every time you buy with a retailer linked to their site.
-In return, you'll get paid a cashback payment to add to your bank account or even your super.
+Cashback programs such as Cashrewards and ShopBack earn a commission every time you buy with a retailer linked to their site.
+In return, you'll get paid a cashback payment which you can use or add to your bank account.
 Another option is to use coupon codes, which you can find via sites such as Honey and Groupon.
 Signing up for these programs is quick, easy, and free.

 Equifax is Australia's largest consumer credit reporting bureau and is trusted with 19.9 million consumer credit files.
 We give customers the knowledge they need to make informed decisions so they can live their financial best.
 Check out our range of credit and identity services to learn more.